-Religious Education at The Isle of Wight Education Federation – asking the big questions you were afraid to ask!
+Religious Education at the Isle of Wight Education Federation (IWEF) – asking the Big Questions you were afraid to ask!

 Never has Religious Education been more important – just look at the news and the world around you!

-The main purpose of RE at The Isle of Wight Education Federation is to introduce children and young people to what a religious way of looking at and existing in the world may offer in leading one’s life, individually and within society.
-We recognise and acknowledges that the question as to what it means to lead one’s life with a faith can be answered in a number of different ways.
-These include the idea that to live a religious life means to subscribe to certain beliefs; the idea that to live a religious life means to adhere to certain practices; and the idea that to live a religious life is characterised by a particular way of interacting with the world: with a particular kind of awareness of and faith in the world and in other human beings.
+It recognises and acknowledges that the question as to what it means to lead one’s life with such an orientation can be answered in a number of qualitatively different ways.
+These include the idea that to live a religious life means to subscribe to certain propositional beliefs (religion as truth); the idea that to live a religious life means to adhere to certain practices (religion as practice); and the idea that to live a religious life is characterised by a particular way of being in and with the world: with a particular kind of awareness of and faith in the world and in other human beings, (religion as existence).

-RE shall be delivered as a discreet lesson and will cover: discussion, written work, short films, Philosophy for Children activities, reasoning tasks and group/peer work.
+Religious Education at IWEF is taught as a discreet lesson and includes: discussion, written work, short films, Philosophy for Children activities, reasoning tasks and group/peer work.

 The main religions studied will be: Christianity as it reflects the Christian nature of the UK, what it means to live life as a Muslim (as the second largest religion in the World) and what it is to live life as a Buddhist: this offers an interesting and engaging contrast to the other (Abrahamic) faith traditions.
 There will also be opportunities to discuss other faiths and secular (e.g. Humanist) worldviews.